 Updated April 2014

 Note: This information was developed to provide consumers with general information and guidance about insurance coverages and laws.
 It is not intended to provide a formal, definitive description or interpretation of Department policy.
 For specific Department policy on any issue, regulated entities (insurance industry) and interested parties should contact the Department.

-The Illinois Prompt Pay Law requires insurance companies, HMOs, and other payors such as independent practice associations and physician-hospital organizations to pay capitation amounts and claims within a specified time period.
+The Illinois Prompt Pay Law (215 ILCS 5/368a) requires insurance companies, HMOs, and other payors such as independent practice associations and physician-hospital organizations to pay capitation amounts and claims within a specified time period.
 Failure to make payments within the required time entitles the health care professional or health care facility to interest.
 The Prompt Pay Law does not apply to self-insured employers or to trusts or insurance policies written outside Illinois.
 However, for HMOs, the law does apply in certain situations to contracts written outside of Illinois if the HMO member is a resident of Illinois and the HMO has established a provider network in Illinois.

 Terms Used in the Law

 - Periodic payments - such as prospective capitation payments;

 - Payments other than periodic payments - such as payments that require a claim, bill, capitation encounter data, or capitation reconciliation reports.